top of page

 Independent Director Oversight

-Independent directors play a pivotal role in institutionalising resilience within governance structures:
+Independent directors play a pivotal role in institutionalizing resilience within governance structures.
+Their responsibilities include:

-1. Integrate resilience metrics into board evaluations and leadership performance assessments
+1. Integrating resilience metrics into board evaluations and leadership performance assessments.

-2. Align risk appetite frameworks with volatility, uncertainty, and emerging risks
+2. Aligning risk appetite frameworks with volatility, uncertainty, and emerging risks.

-3. Drive culture and ethics audits, including behavioural and psychological safety indicators
+3. Driving culture and ethics audits, including behavioral and psychological safety indicators.

-4. Strengthen governance over crisis preparedness, response, and recovery mechanisms
+4. Strengthening governance over crisis preparedness, response, and recovery mechanisms.

-5. Ensure evidence-based, unbiased, and well-documented board decision-making processes
+5. Ensuring evidence-based, unbiased, and well-documented board decision-making processes.

 Summary